 How it all started

-Prolinnova was conceived in December 1999, when Southern and Northern NGOs – supported by GFAR, the NGO Committee (NGOC) of the Consultative Group on International Agricultural Research (CGIAR) and the French Ministry of Foreign Affairs – met in Rambouillet, France, to consider how participatory approaches to ARD based on local initiatives could be scaled up.
-At this meeting, ETC, a Netherlands-based NGO, was asked to facilitate the launching of a Prolinnova programme built up from country level.
-NGOs in Africa and Asia facilitated multi-stakeholder design of Country Platforms (CPs) which, in turn, designed international activities to reinforce their own activities.
-The Prolinnova partners are developing country-specific ways to:
+Prolinnova was conceived in 1999, when Southern and Northern NGOs – supported by GFAR, the NGO Committee (CGIAR) & the French Ministry of Foreign Affairs – met in France to explore how participatory approaches to ARD based on local initiatives could be scaled up.
+Participants asked ETC, a Dutch NGO, to help build up a GPP from country level.
+NGOs in Asia and Africa Asia facilitated multistakeholder design of country platforms (CPs) that agreed to:

-- document local innovations and experiments by resource-poor farmers and communities;
+• document local innovation and experimentation by smallholder farmers and communities;

-- strengthen partnerships between farmers, development agents, research scientists and other actors to refine local innovations and to encourage others to try them out;
+• strengthen links between farmers, development agents, scientists and other actors to refine local innovations and encourage others to try them out;

-- create wider awareness of and skills in participatory innovation development (PID) through a variety of learning mechanisms;
+• create awareness of and skills in participatory innovation development (PID) through a variety of learning mechanisms;

-- develop and expand mechanisms that give farmers more influence over formal research, extension and education; and
+• develop and expand mechanisms that give farmers more influence over formal research & extension;

 Prolinnova seeks to: